acli/branding/README.md

-The cropped logo should be used only when an appropriate amount of white space has already been designed into the layout.
+The cropped logo should be used only when an appropriate amount of white space has already been designed into an existing layout.
 This applies when you use the logo to identify the CFF project on GitHub or on social media.